zhang-andrew/NoughtsAndCrosses/TestList.md

 - [ ] Users can connect to other users via the lobby.

 - [x] App recognises coordinates in the format of "a1", "B2", "c3", etc.
+- [ ] App can only recognise 2 players.
 - [ ] App recognises who is the current player's turn.